dknight/whoopee/2024-01-05 lua-cheatsheet.md

 ## Tables

-Tables in Lua are the same as dictionaries, associative arrays, and maps data structures in other programming languages.
+Tables in Lua are the same as dictionaries, associative arrays, and map-like data structures in other programming languages.
 But there are some differences in comparison with other languages.

 - Tables in Lua start from index 1, not from 0;
 - values in a table stored unsorted;
-- indexes can have a type number, string, boolean, or even another table.
+- indexes can have a type `number`, `string`, `boolean`, or even another `table`.
 - `#`: table length operator.

 > Remember!
 Tables in Lua start at index 1, not from 0.